-Consumers used to choose a type of flooring choice based on durability to heavy foot traffic and stain resistance.
-Now they also consider the toxic chemicals in the manufacturing process, the carbon footprint, and the off-gassing of volatile organic compounds (VOCs) that contribute to indoor air pollution.
+Consumers used to choose types of flooring based on durability to heavy foot traffic and stain resistance.
+Now they also consider the toxic chemicals in the manufacturing process, the carbon footprint, and off-gassing of volatile organic compounds (VOCs) which contribute to indoor air pollution.
 Enter, eco-friendly options.

-Eco-friendly flooring options can offset the environmental impact of construction, and contributes to better indoor air quality.
-Furthermore, it supports responsible resource management.
-The wide variety of sustainable options opens the door to create a fresh aesthetic appeal for your perfect space.
-So, when it comes to designing or renovating, it's no surprise that sustainable flooring materials have become a major consideration for environmentally-conscious individuals and businesses alike.
+Sustainable flooring options offset the environmental impact of construction while also contributing to better indoor air quality and responsible resource management.
+The wide variety of sustainable options opens the door to create a fresh aesthetic appeal for your space.

 1. Bamboo Flooring